Fabricio-191/docs/src/SQLite/Table.md

 ===

 ==- Columns (advanced)
-The columns while creating a table are [column's-def](https://www.sqlite.org/syntax/column-def.html) from SQLite by default the type is BLOB.
+The columns while creating a table and while adding a column are [column's-def](https://www.sqlite.org/syntax/column-def.html) from SQLite, by default the type is BLOB.
 And default values are overriden by default values provided while creating the table.

 ```js
 db.tables.create(